 Our mentor family consists of approximately 200 caring and successful community professionals in a myriad of careers; physicians, surgeons, law enforcement, engineering, business, finance, legal, culinary arts, music, theatre, nursing, firefighting, graphic arts, technology, construction, education, interior design, architecture, physical therapy . . .
 Mentors provide career job shadowing so students can explore career options of their choice, first hand and also help to develop decision-making skills.
 The program gives our students a window to their future as well as a reality check on their dreams before they go on to make further educational choices.

 Mentors become an adult listener outside of family and school who can empathize with students about being a teen in our complicated world.
-Many mentor pairs often develop genuine friendships that last for many years.
+Mentor pairs often develop genuine friendships that last for many years.

 Applications are made available to students during the spring of their sophomore year for entry into the program.
 Students will submit their personal resume and thoughtfully answer essay questions designed to help the student determine their top three career interests and give us insight into their personal interests and hobbies.

-All NHHS mentors go through a thorough screening process that includes Live Scan fingerprinting and TB testing and must be the same gender as the student.
+All NHHS mentors go through a thorough screening process that includes Department of Justice Live Scan fingerprinting and TB testing and must be the same gender as the student.
 The majority of our mentors have been with the program for many years.
-We work hard to match students and mentors both in terms of career and other interests to help guarantee a successful year for both.
+We work diligently to match students and mentors both in terms of career and other interests to help guarantee a successful year for both.

-The Mentor Program office is in the Career Center
+The 1:1 Junior Career Mentor Program office is located in the Career Center

-Funding provided by donations to Newport Harbor Educational Foundation
+Funding provided by donations to the Newport Harbor Educational Foundation